Gregory N. Todd

 Gregory N. Todd is a United States Navy rear admiral and chaplain who serves as the 28th Chief of Chaplains of the United States Navy.
 He previously served as the 20th Chaplain of the Marine Corps.
 He also served for four years as the tenth Chaplain of the Coast Guard.
 Over a thirty-two year career, he has served in a variety of Navy, Marine Corps, and Coast Guard assignments, including deployments to Iraq and Afghanistan and chaplaincy work at Ground Zero in the wake of the September 11 attacks.
 He is a Lutheran.

 Education

 A Seattle, Washington native, Todd earned a bachelor of arts degree in theology and education from Concordia College in Portland, Oregon, in 1984.
 He received a Master of Divinity degree from Concordia Seminary in St. Louis, Missouri, and was ordained as a minister in the Lutheran Church–Missouri Synod in 1988.
 Chaplain Todd later earned a Doctor of Ministry degree in Christian Leadership from the Gordon–Conwell Theological Seminary in Charlotte, North Carolina, in 2009.
+In 2023, Todd received the Doctor of Divinity (honoris causa) from Concordia Seminary, St. Louis.